Intro

 If you construct values using RecordWildCards

-, you might forget to specify all fields like in the code below:
+forget to specify all fields like in the code below:

 defaultUser :: User